True Lies

 A secondary plot is the romantic involvement of naive housewife Jamie Lee Curtis with a mysterious fellow with connections to American secret service, or to something else.
 The two lines of action clash and intertwine neatly, often surprisingly.

-I want especially to commend the writing and acting that fleshes out the villains, and the villainy, of the piece to provide a solid and believable foe.
+I want especially to commend the writing and acting of True Lies that fleshes out the villains, and the villainy, of the piece to provide a solid and believable foe.

 © 2007 Robert Wilfred Franson